do412/frontend-basics/html/projects.md

 # HTML Capastone Projects
-This projects made to refrain your skills and knowledge about webpages structures using HTML
+This projects made to refine your skills and knowledge about webpages structures using HTML

 ## Projects
 - [Website for your own Idea](./projects/creative.md)